ALL

 Some plants can cause itching, blistering, or a rash when the plant or its sap touches your skin.

-1. Take off any soiled clothing.
+1. Take off any clothing that touched the plant.

 2. Rinse the skin under running water for 15 minutes.